msraman84/sundararaman_rajagopalan_RTL/docs/Specification.md

 The ciphertext output is C = 16'h0703

 Considering the above specification, develop a comprehension of the testbench of this RTL available in `/code/verif/tb_rc5_enc.sv` file.
-The documentation should detail the steps followed in the testbench to verify the functionality of the RC5 encryption module.
+The documentation file `/code/docs/tb_documentation.md` should detail the steps followed in the testbench to verify the functionality of the RC5 encryption module.